Golden Roasted Turkey (sous vide and traditional broiler)

 - After brining, rinse the turkey pieces, pat dry, season and package for cooking according to the recipe.

-- Cook the breasts for 2-1/2 hours at 146F/63.5C; quick chill the pouch(es) submerged in an ice water bath for 30 minutes and refrigerate until Thanksgiving day.
+- Cook the breasts for 2-1/2 to 4 hours at 146F/63.5C; quick chill the pouch(es) submerged in an ice water bath for 30 minutes and refrigerate until feast day.

 - If making your own giblet gravy, cook the giblets from the turkey in 2 cups of water or chicken broth in a saucepan over medium heat, covered, for 1 hour.
-When finished, mince the liver, discard the neck, heart, and gizzard, and reserve the broth and minced liver for making the giblet gravy on Thanksgiving day.
+When finished, mince the liver, discard the neck, heart, and gizzard, and refrigerate the broth and minced liver in a sealed container for making the giblet gravy on the feast day.

 - Prep, package and cook all the vegetables (in our menu, the potatoes, sweet potatoes, green beans, and stuffing.)